dongmouren0/dongmouren.github.io/teaching/113win15/index.md

 1. A _tree_ is any graph that is _connected_ (any two vertices can be joined by a path), and that has no cycles.
 Draw all possible different (non-isomorphic) trees on five vertices.
 Try to explain why you have found all of them.
 1. Exercise 14.2
 1. Exercise 14.3

+#### HW 6
+1. Read Chapter 14 (even parts that we didn't cover in class)
+1. Exercise 14.6
+1. Exercise 14.7
+1. Look up the Petersen graph (on the internet or elsewhere) and draw it.
+Given that the shortest-length cycle in this graph has length 5, prove that this graph is non-planar.
+1. Exercise 14.10 (Hint: Try to draw $K_5$ on a torus without any crossing edges.)
+1. Exercise 14.16

 ----
 ### Older announcements